OptNet: Differentiable Optimization as a Layer in Neural Networks: Acknowledgments

 \section{Acknowledgments}

 BA is supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE1252522.
 We would like to thank the developers of PyTorch for helping us add core features, particularly Soumith Chintala and Adam Paszke.
-We also thank Ian Goodfellow, Lekan Ogunmolu, Rui Silva, Po-Wei Wang, and Eric Wong for invaluable comments, as well as Rocky Duan who helped us improve our feedforward network baseline on mini-Sudoku.
+We also thank Ian Goodfellow, Yeshu Li, Lekan Ogunmolu, Rui Silva, Po-Wei Wang, Eric Wong, and Han Zhao for invaluable comments, as well as Rocky Duan who helped us improve our feedforward network baseline on mini-Sudoku.

 [ \icmltitle{OptNet: Supplementary Material} \begin{icmlauthorlist} \icmlauthor{Brandon Amos}{} \icmlauthor{J.~Zico Kolter}{} \end{icmlauthorlist} 0.3in ] \icmltitlerunning{OptNet: Supplementary Material}